alex-bellon/wikipedia/README.md

 ### Laws, Fines and Cases
 - [Ambulance chasing](https://en.wikipedia.org/wiki/Ambulance_chasing) - a term which refers to a lawyer soliciting for clients at a disaster site.
 The term "ambulance chasing" comes from the stereotype of lawyers who follow ambulances to the emergency room to find clients.
+- [Bernstein v.
+United States](https://en.wikipedia.org/wiki/Bernstein_v._United_States) - Bernstein v.
+United States is a set of court cases brought by Daniel J. Bernstein challenging restrictions on the export of cryptography from the United States
 - [Buttock mail](https://en.wikipedia.org/wiki/Buttock_mail) - the colloquial term for a Scottish Poor Law tax which was introduced in 1595.
 Enforced by the ecclesiastical courts, buttock mail was levied as a fine for sexual intercourse out of wedlock.
 - [Chewbacca defense](https://en.wikipedia.org/wiki/Chewbacca_defense) - a legal strategy in which a criminal defense lawyer tries to confuse the jury rather than refute the case of the prosecutor.
 - [Crumbling skull rule](https://en.wikipedia.org/wiki/Crumbling_skull_rule) - a well-established legal doctrine used in some tort law systems.
 It holds that where a plaintiff had a condition or injury that predates the tort and would have naturally deteriorated or worsened over time (e.g. a crumbling skull), the defendant is not responsible to the degree that the condition or injury would have naturally worsened over time.
 - [Disparate impact](https://en.wikipedia.org/wiki/Disparate_impact) - practices in employment, housing, and other areas that adversely affect one group of people of a protected characteristic more than another, even though rules applied by employers or landlords are formally neutral.
 - [Eggshell skull](https://en.wikipedia.org/wiki/Eggshell_skull) - a well-established legal doctrine in common law, used in some tort law systems, with a similar doctrine applicable to criminal law.
 The rule states that, in a tort case, the unexpected frailty of the injured person is not a valid defense to the seriousness of any injury caused to them.
+- [Federal telephone excise tax](https://en.wikipedia.org/wiki/Federal_telephone_excise_tax) - a statutory federal excise tax imposed under the Internal Revenue Code in the United States under 26 U.S.C. § 4251 on amounts paid for certain "communications services".
+The tax was to be imposed on the person paying for the communications services (such as a customer of a telephone company) but, under 26 U.S.C. § 4291, is collected from the customer by the "person receiving any payment for facilities or services" on which the tax is imposed (i.e., is collected by the telephone company, which files a quarterly Form 720 excise return and forwards the tax to the Internal Revenue Service).
 - [Jelly bean rule](https://en.wikipedia.org/wiki/Jelly_bean_rule) - a rule that says that just because foods are low in fat, cholesterol, and sodium, they cannot claim to be "healthy" unless they contain at least 10 percent of the Daily Value of: vitamin A, vitamin C, calcium, protein, fiber, or iron.
 The FDA also made a policy that companies could not fortify foods with the sole intent of making that claim.
 - [Memory law](https://en.wikipedia.org/wiki/Memory_laws) - a legal provision governing the interpretation of a historical event and showcases the legislator's or judicial preference for a certain narrative about the past.
 In the process, competing interpretations may be downplayed, sidelined, or even prohibited.
 - [Onion Futures Act](https://en.wikipedia.org/wiki/Onion_Futures_Act) is a United States law banning the trading of futures contracts on onions as well as "motion picture box office receipts".